Creep out your friends this Halloween by serving them homemade Gumdrop Brains. Each transparent candy looks like it's bleeding inside.

 light corn syrup - Not only does corn syrup add sweetness, but it also prevents your gumdrops from crystallizing and adds the perfect chew to the candies.

-flavored candy oil - I used LorAnn Sour Apple oil but you can use any flavor you like.
+flavored candy oil - I use candy oils to flavor my homemade gumdrops.
 Start by adding ¼ teaspoon of the candy oil to the hot gumdrop mixture.
 To test the flavor, fill a glass with ice cubes, then pour in some water.
 Dip a metal spoon into the hot gumdrop candy mixture then set that spoonful of candy into the ice water to cool for one minute.
 Once the candy cools, you can taste it to see if you want to add more flavoring.

-red liquid food coloring - You will add a drop of liquid red food coloring to each gumdrop brain to make them look bloody inside.
+liquid food coloring - You will add a drop of liquid red food coloring to each gumdrop brain to make them look bloody inside.
+To make the ghosts and skulls white, add some white food coloring.
+Or you can simply leave them clear.
+They look great either way.

 optional, food handling glove to help with greasing your molds